arunasurya/academy/bisqecosystem.md

 ## Bisq DAO
 The Bisq app allows you to participate in the Bisq DAO in a self-contained way.
-Discuss the transfer of value from the users to contributors.
+TODO: Discuss the transfer of value from the users to contributors.
+Briefly mention BSQ token.

 ## More information on Bisq
 You can learn more about the app on [the Bisq website](https://docs.bisq.network/getting-started.html).